enrightc/LiDARFind/README.md

 **Outcome:** By adding the `ref` parameter as a hidden input field in the form and retrieving it from the form data in the `edit_record` route, the application can correctly determine the referrer and redirect users to the appropriate page (profile or add_record) after editing a record.
 This ensures that users are redirected back to the page they originated from, improving the user experience.

+### Location Field Editable After Validation Causes Map Rendering Issues

+**Issue:** When creating a new record, the location field is required as it is essential for creating a marker.
+However, after the form is validated, users were able to edit the location field, including removing it completely, and then submit the form.
+This causes the record to lack a marker due to missing location information, and subsequent records, even with valid locations, did not display on the map.
+Deleting the record with the missing location information from the database restored the map rendering for subsequent records.

+**Solution:** To resolve the issue, JavaScript was used to make the location field 'read-only' after the location information had been entered.
+This prevents users from removing the location after form validation.

+**Outcome:** By making the location field read-only after entry, users can no longer remove essential location information post-validation, ensuring that all records display their markers correctly on the map and maintaining the integrity of the map rendering process.

 # Resources

 - For help overriding Materialize default CSS for checkboxes: